codefresh-io/docs.codefresh.io/_docs/kb/articles/external-secrets-operators-aws-secrets-manager.md

 {% endraw %}

-You should now see this application when viewing the [application dashboard](https://g.codefresh.io/2.0/applications-dashboard/list)
+You should now see this application when viewing the [application dashboard](https://g.codefresh.io/2.0/applications-dashboard/list).

 ### Usage

 #### AWS Set Up

 Now that we have the External Secrets Operator Installed, we can set up the Secret Store.
 First, we need to create an IAM Role for Service Accounts (IRSA) that is going to be used to access the secrets.
 You will need to create a role based on the [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 Below are the minimum permissions needed to access the secrets that start with `testing/`.
-You can edit the Resource section that suits your needs
+You can edit the Resource section that suits your needs.

 {% raw %}